conversejs/converse.js/docs/source/configuration.rst

 * Default:  ``true``

-Allow the user to remove roster contacts by clicking on the delete icon (i.e. traschcan) next to a contact's name in the roster.
+Allow the user to remove roster contacts by clicking on the delete icon (i.e. trashcan) next to a contact's name in the roster.

 allow_contact_requests
 ----------------------